Some New York area homeowners turning to "lawn painting"

-NEW YORK Despite the summer's persistent heat waves, the grass really is greener in some neighborhoods in New York and New Jersey.
+NEW YORK Despite the summer's persistent heat waves, the grass really is greener in some neighbourhoods in New York and New Jersey.

 Homeowners with brown, dried-up lawns are turning to "lawn painting" to liven up their yards.